MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-B-Merchant-Marine-Officers-Seamen/part-11-Requirements-Officer-Endorsements/subpart-C-STCW-Officer-Endorsements/section-11.321.md

-##### § 11.321 Requirements to qualify for an STCW endorsement as officer in charge of a navigational watch (OICNW) of vessels of less than 500 GT limited to near-coastal waters (operational level). #####
+##### § 11.321 Requirements to qualify for an STCW endorsement as Officer in Charge of a Navigational Watch of vessels of less than 500 GT limited to near-coastal waters (operational level). #####

-Link to an amendment published at 89 FR 93074, Nov.
-25, 2024.

-(a) To qualify for an STCW endorsement as OICNW, an applicant must—
+(a) To qualify for an STCW endorsement as Officer in Charge of a Navigational Watch (OICNW), an applicant must—

 (1) Provide evidence of seagoing service as follows: